 So, how does the quality of the water in the Reedy River impact wildlife?

 In stretches of the Reedy, you can observe muskrats, river otters, deer, blue herons, geese, and ducks.
-Based on fish surveys performed by the SC Department of Natural Resources (SC DNR), sunfish are abundant, especially in large tributaries draining to the Reedy.
+Based on historic fish surveys performed by the SC Department of Natural Resources (SC DNR), sunfish are abundant, especially in large tributaries draining to the Reedy.
 The Swamp Rabbit Trail allows users to view wildlife in and along the river.
-While dissolved oxygen may not be inhibiting fish and wildlife, pH does alter spawning, ammonia in the river, and more, potentially impacting wildlife and especially fisheries.

 The Good News